appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 # Select

-Select widget(*previously dropdown*) captures user input/s from a specified list of permitted inputs.
-It offers a simple and intuitive interface for users to select a single option from the list,
+The select widget, (*formerly known as the dropdown*), enables users to select one input from a predetermined list of permitted options.
+This document provides information on how to use the select widget to capture user input effortlessly.

 <VideoEmbed host="youtube" videoId="zNw1yMwg-aY" title="How to use Select Widget" caption="How to use Select Widget"/>